 It’s a bitter irony of the current state of research that among those most in need are the least served by our ever-expanding genetic knowledge.
 Africans, African Americans, as well as Latinos, still make up less than four percent of individuals included in genome-wide association studies, according to a recent study.

 Genetic DiversityThis despite the fact that Africans and people of African ancestry are more genetically diverse than all other populations in the world combined.
 This is because humans originated in Africa and have lived there continuously for more than 200,000 years, adapting to the varied climates and regions.
 The rest of the world was populated by small groups of people who first migrated out of Africa some 60,000 to 130,000 years ago.
-In genetics this is called the Founder Effect.
-Including people of African ancestry in genetic study will likely uncover unique genetic variation that help scientists better understand conditions that affect people of African ancestry, who thus far have not benefited from many of the breakthroughs in genetic science.
+In genetics, this is called the Founder Effect.
+Including people of African ancestry in the genetic study will likely uncover unique genetic variation that helps scientists better understand conditions that affect people of African ancestry, who thus far have not benefited from many of the breakthroughs in genetic science.

 23andMe’s efforts to improve diversity in its research has yielded results.